Prateek0712/Sunbase_Assignment_Backend/README.md

 # SunBase Assignment Backend

-This repository contains the codebase for a backend API that manages customer information.
-The assignment involves implementing various CRUD operations and later extending the functionality in the second phase to synchronize customer data from a remote API.
+This repository contains the codebase for a customer information management API.
+The primary objective is to implement CRUD operations, with a subsequent phase focused on synchronizing customer data with a remote API to ensure consistency and accuracy.

 ### Assignment Completion